Uniswap/foundry-template/CONTRIBUTING.md

 - Bug fixes must have a corresponding test that fails without the fix
 - The PR must be approved by at least one maintainer
   - The PR must be approved by 2+ maintainers if the PR is a new feature or > 100 LOC changed

-## Branching

-This section outlines the branching strategy of this repo.

-### Main

-The main branch is supposed to reflect the deployed state on all networks.
-Any pull requests into this branch MUST come from the staging branch.

-### Staging

-The staging branch reflects new code complete deployments or upgrades containing fixes and/or features.
-Any pull requests into this branch MUST come from the dev branch.
-The staging branch is used for security audits and deployments.
-Once the deployment is complete and verified as well as deployment log files are generated, the branch can be merged into main.
-For more information on the deployment and log file generation check [here](#deployment).

-### Dev

-This is the active development branch.
-All pull requests into this branch MUST come from fix or feature branches.
-Upon code completion this branch is merged into staging for auditing and deployment.
-PRs into this branch should squash all commits into a single commit.

-### Feature

-Any new feature should be developed on a separate branch.
-The naming convention for these branches is `feat/*`.
-Once the feature is complete, a pull request into the dev branch can be created.

-### Fix

-Any bug fixes should be developed on a separate branch.
-The naming convention for these branches is `fix/*`.
-Once the fix is complete, a pull request into the dev branch can be created.

 ## Code Practices